 We learned that CAR-T cells should soon have an important place in treating CLL.
 Toxicities are being dampened and better managed, and many patients are having durable responses.

 And we even heard that 2/3 patients with RT responded to a “fresh”, locally made, never frozen CAR-T product.

 We learned of so many promising new experimental drugs which still have only numbers and no names yet are jumping from positive mouse trials to early human trials, forcing us to learn more acronyms as we study new cellular pathways that exploit our cancer’s addictions and weaknesses.

 It wasn’t all good news.

-We also learned from real world data that when a blood cancer patient meets COVID-19, it is not a pretty picture, with severe disease being too common and mortality rates high.
-We learned that our responses to the new shingles vaccine is muted and is worse if on a BTKi.
+We also learned from real-world data that when a blood cancer patient meets COVID-19, it is not a pretty picture, with severe disease being too common and mortality rates high.
+We learned that our response to the new shingles vaccine is muted and is worse if on a BTKi.

 We were reminded, with strong data, that we remain at higher risk for infections and second cancers.

 We learned that too many doctors are still not doing proper testing on their CLL patients and that too many are still using CIT (chemo-immuno-therapy) when it won’t work.
 That is why CLL Society pushes our Test Before Treat™ and Expert Access Program™ to empower patients to get the testing they need and a free expert second opinion.

 All the best data and research amount to naught if it’s not being properly deployed.

 We also had another year in which ASH (unlike ASCO or EHA or iwCLL or ERIC) didn’t open its arms to patients or advocates and provided no discounted entry fees or special services and sessions.
 Shame on them!